yaxley-peaks/yaxley-peaks.github.io/static/posts/python1.md

 would give x and y different values.
 Will `x` be a pointer to the `random.random` function so that `x()` would be possible or `x` gets the function call result was the thing that led me to completely give up and just stick to returning LHS values.

 But nothing I can do so I have to live with these annoyances.

+(I'll add more examples when I can rememeber them)